<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 In other words, for every million dollars you spend on affiliate marketing, you can expect to lose between $250k and $400k to fraud.

-Finding ways to fight fraud in your affiliate campaigns can be a great way to reduce advertising costs and improve affiliate campaign ROI.
+Finding ways to fight fraud in your affiliate campaigns is a great way to reduce advertising costs and improve affiliate campaign ROI.

 Aside from using an affiliate revenue model that is more difficult to defraud, one of the best ways to fight affiliate fraud is to use an ad fraud solution.
 A software-based fraud detection tool can help you identify affiliate fraud in real time so you don’t end up paying fraudsters for fake leads.